Some Common Foot Conditions Explained

 Don't panic!
 The picture is not one of our clients; it's just a plastic model.
 There are 26 bones in the foot connected by a complex arrangement of muscles and ligaments and covered in fatty padding and tough yet supple flesh.
 This design makes the human body the best all-terrain vehicle on the planet.
 Humans have literally walked to the ends of the Earth and climbed onto its roof.

 The verruca (plural verrucae) is simply a wart.
 Most verrucae occur on the soles of the feet but they can also grow around the toes.
 The young verruca looks like a small dark puncture mark but later turns grey or brown.
-It's possible for verrucae to clear up without help but they can spread easily.
+It is possible for verrucae to clear up without help but they can spread easily.

 When walking or standing, weight is taken on the heel and ball of the foot where the skin grows thick to withstand the pressure.
 The skin may thicken anywhere where there is excessive pressure as a protective response.
 Sometimes this thickening develops into an uncomfortable corn or callus.
 Most calluses indicate an underlying problem such as a bony deformity or inappropriate footwear.
 Some people have skin that hardens up more easily and elderly people are also prone to corns and calluses because they tend to have less fatty padding tissue.